 WordPress is pretty easy to pick up, even if you’ve never dealt with a CMS or built websites before.
 Beginners are welcome!
 To get started, all you have to do is select a theme, maybe install a plugin or two, and then jump right into creating pages and other content.

-There is no or a little learning curve of WordPress.
+There is no or little learning curve for WordPress.
 So, you can adapt it anytime you want to.